mochamadsatria/diplant/README.md

 ## How we built it

-I create it with Figma, react, tailwindcss, DESO identity, and Echo3d.
+I create it with Figma, react, Tailwind CSS, DESO identity, and Echo3d.
+I first create the UI and the pages, then I implement the plant catalog, then implement echo3d to showcase the plant.
+You can access the AR within the plant page.
+The last part is solving the puzzle of DESO identity and transaction.

 ## Challenges we ran into